 Request to transit controlled airspace Explanation Example exchange The type of service and squawk code must be read back.
 "Basic Service, squawk 3646 with ident, G-DOME."
-If the transit request is straightforward then the clearance will likely be given shortly after identification, although do not always expect this and remain clear until given a clearance .
+If the transit request is straightforward then the clearance will likely be given shortly after identification, although do not always expect this and remain clear until given a clearance.
 If you are approaching the zone boundary and you still have not heard anything, a gentle request for clarification of whether a clearance can be expected does not go amiss.
-"G-ME, you are identified 10 NM west of Southampton, cleared to transit the zone VFR. not above altitude Otherwise, start to consider your alternative route (that you considered earlier of course) - the controller may have suddenly become busy dealing with another aircraft that needs more urgent attention.
-2000 ft on Southampton QNH 1024.
+"G-ME, identified 10 NM west of Southampton, cleared to cross the zone VFR, not above Otherwise, start to consider your alternative route (that you considered earlier of course) - the controller may have suddenly become busy dealing with another aircraft that needs more urgent attention. altitude 2000 ft, Southampton QNH 1024.
 Report entering the zone at Romsey."
 If a transit is not forthcoming, positively alter course away from the airspace and monitor your GPS to ensure clearance.
 Read back the clearance with any altitude limits or other conditions as received.
 Instructions, such as to report at certain points in the future may be acknowledged with the word "wilco".
 If ATC abbreviate your callsign you may reply in the same manner.
-"Cleared to transit controlled airspace VFR not above 2000 ft on QNH 1024, wilco, G-ME."
+"Cleared to cross the zone, VFR, not above altitude 2000 ft, QNH 1024, wilco, G-ME."
 Reporting as instructed will give ATC further confidence that you are a proficient pilot.
-"G-ME is entering the zone at Romsey."
+"G-ME, entering the zone at Romsey."
 Unless they have any further instructions, ATC will likely just acknowledge.
 "G-ME roger, report leaving the zone at Bishop's Waltham."
 Instructions to report at a particular point in the future can be acknowledged with "wilco" - meaning you will comply.
 "Wilco, G-ME."